HomeStreaming & TVNBA

 Is the NBA app free, and what do you get without paying?

 The app itself is free to download and the free tier gives you live scores, news, standings, and highlight clips.
-Watching live full games requires a League Pass subscription, and even then local market games are usually blacked out.
+Watching live full games requires a League Pass subscription, and even then your local team's games and national broadcasts are blacked out live, with local games appearing as a replay about three days later.

-Can I watch live games with multiple camera angles on iPad?
+Can I watch multiple games or camera angles at once on iPad?

 How can I follow a game on iPhone without using a lot of data?

-Use the real-time play-by-play and animated court view instead of the video stream, or watch a Condensed Game replay afterward.
-Both give you the full story of the game while using a fraction of the data that live video does.
+Use the real-time play-by-play and synced stats view instead of the video stream, or watch a condensed replay such as the 10-Minute Condensed cut afterward.
+You can also download a full game over Wi-Fi and watch it offline later.
+All of these give you the story of the game while using a fraction of the data that live video does.